-The U.S. Supreme Court says it will decide the marriage rights of gay and lesbian couples by determining whether same-sex marriage should be permitted across all U.S. states.
+Supreme Court will decide the marriage rights of gays and lesbians, and determine whether same-sex marriage should be permitted across all US states.

 After ducking the issue in October, the U.S. Supreme Court announced on Friday that it would decide the marriage rights of gays and lesbians nationwide.
 The court’s agreement to determine whether same-sex marriage should be allowed in every U.S. state will likely be carried out before the end of its term in June.